Haoranxia/Bachelorproject/README.md

 ## Notes
 * Contextual component uses three API tokens for the three virus scanning services in use.
 These API tokens can be provided through the `settings.ini` configuration file.
+* The account linked to the API services.
+Username: `featureextractor.rug1920@gmail.com` and Password: `Featureextractor1920`.
 * The tools that we use are packaged with the tool.
 Custom paths for these tools can be provided via the configuration file.
 Otherwise, the tool should be ready for use out of the box (following the installation instructions).
 * The string literals feature (sub-component) presents the all string constants present for within given application and it is therefore it is advisable to use it for relatively small sample sets.
 * For detecting string obfuscation (in particular obfuscation that involves invoking embedding executable code within string literals), we use simple patterns which can be extended/modified.
 These patterns are found under resources folder under the file: [string obfuscation sentinel list.ini](https://github.com/Haoranxia/Bachelorproject/blob/development/resources/string_obfuscation_sentinel_list.ini)
 * You can set the Debug mode to `TRUE` in the configuration file to receive a more verbose log information.
-* The account linked to the API services, Username: featureextractor.rug1920@gmail.com and Password: Featureextractor1920